 The members of MANP’s Advocacy Committee represent the diversity of the nonprofit sector.

-Chair – Lisa Miller, MPH serves part-time as the Senior Program Officer of The Bingham Program, a charitable endowment based at Tufts Medical Center in Boston.
+Chair – Lisa Miller, MPH, serves part-time as the Senior Program Officer of The Bingham Program, a charitable endowment based at Tufts Medical Center in Boston.
 She currently manages a diverse array of projects addressing access to health care, healthy community coalition development, public health policy, mental health, school health, and health professions training.
 Lisa was also an elected Representative in the Maine House of Representatives for six years, serving a district of five small rural towns.
-She has been an officer on the Boards of HealthReach Network, the Maine Health Access Foundation, the Maine Public Health Association and the Maine Center for Economic Policy.
-Lisa has a Masters in Public Health from the University of Michigan and a BA in Human Biology from Stanford University.
+She has been an officer on the Boards of HealthReach Network, the Maine Health Access Foundation, the Maine Public Health Association, and the Maine Center for Economic Policy.
+Lisa has a Master of Public Health degree from the University of Michigan and a BA in Human Biology from Stanford University.

 Len Cole is an attorney with Cole Nonprofits Law, LLC, specializing in nonprofits and tax law.
 He provides legal counsel to nonprofits in a wide variety of matters with emphasis on corporate, fiduciary, and tax law applicable to nonprofit organizations.
 Prior to forming Cole Nonprofits Law, LLC, Len was the principal nonprofits-law attorney at Preti Flaherty LLP in Portland.
 Before that, he practiced tax law with Goodwin Procter LLP in Boston, where he focused on private equity funds, mergers and acquisitions, and real estate transactions.
 Len began practicing law as a tax associate with a national law firm in New York, and then advised nonprofit organizations extensively at firms in New York and Boston.
 Len is a frequent SkillBuilder presenter and serves as a director and Secretary of MANP, Chairman of the Board of The Iris Network, and member of the Advisory Board of Baxter Academy for Technology and Science.

-Brenda Peluso joined Dietel Partners as their Operations Director in the fall of 2014 after a 20-year career with MANP where she honed her skills in operations, public policy, nonprofit management and compliance.
+Brenda Peluso joined Dietel Partners as their Operations Director in the fall of 2014 after a twenty-year career with MANP, where she honed her skills in operations, public policy, nonprofit management, and compliance.
 Prior to joining MANP, Brenda taught high school math and science.
-Brenda is a native of South Portland, Maine and after high school she traveled and attended several universities, earning a Bachelor of Science from the University of Southern Maine.
-She now lives in the house in which she was raised, with her pug, Ozzy, keeping rooms open for her two college-going children.
-When she’s not working, she enjoys spending time with family and friends, traveling, reading and running.
+Brenda is a native of South Portland, Maine, and after high school, she traveled and attended several universities, earning a Bachelor of Science from the University of Southern Maine.
+She now lives in the house in which she was raised with her pug, Ozzy, keeping rooms open for her two college-going children.
+When she’s not working, she enjoys spending time with family and friends, traveling, reading, and running.

 Jeff Romano has been the Public Policy Coordinator with Maine Coast Heritage Trust (MCHT) since 2004.
 His work at MCHT includes advocating in support of beneficial land conservation policies in Augusta and Washington D.C.
 Over the past dozen years, Jeff has also worked on a variety of political campaigns in Maine and New Hampshire, most recently helping to pass the 2010 Land for Maine’s Future Bond initiative.
 In addition to his work at MCHT, he is an outdoor writer and correspondent to the Boston Globe.
 Jeff has written two hiking guidebooks: 100 Classic Hikes in New England (2010) and Best Loop Hikes: From New Hampshire’s White Mountains to the Maine Coast (2006).